 In my opinion, Parliament must have recognised that those rules... would be likely to be amended from time to time and, indeed, may well have contemplated that at some future date a rule would be introduced permitting permission to be given allowing service out of the jurisdiction.
 As Lord Collins explains... such a rule was introduced with effect from January 1 1984 ... [the current rule] provides for service of proceedings out of the jurisdiction where "a claim is made to enforce any judgment or arbitral award."
-As I see it, the question is whether such proceedings are proceedings "relating to a commercial transaction" within section 3(1)(a) in circumstances where such proceedings are contemplated by the present rules of court.
+As I see it, the question is whether such proceedings are proceedings are contemplated by the present rules of court.
 I would answer that question in the affirmative.